-But that event was still in the unforeseeable future.
+But that event had still been in the unforeseeable future.

-On September 28, the Belgian Army and the 2nd British Army broke out of their positions and overran the enemy lines.
-It was the start, for them, of the Hundred Days Offensive.
-On the following day, the Newfoundlanders were fighting at the Keiberg Ridge.
+On September 28, the Belgian Army and the 2nd British Army had broken out of their positions and overrun the enemy lines.
+It was to be the start, for them, of the Hundred Days Offensive.
+On the following day, the Newfoundlanders had been fighting at the Keiberg Ridge.
 After almost four years of stalemate, the Great War on the Western Front was once again to be a conflict of movement.